Replace Soft Drinks with Healthy Beverages!

 -Add a lemon or lime twist to you water for extra flavor.

--If you don’t like plain water, add a bit of fruit juice for flavor.
+-If you don’t like plain water, add a small amount of fruit juice for flavor.

 -If you rely on the caffeine in soft drinks to keep going, try getting more sleep!
 You can also brew some antioxidant-rich green or white tea.
 There are some great flavored teas that you can find, if you don’t care for the flavor of plain green tea.

 -Resist stocking up on soft drinks at your home, where they are too easily accessible to yourself and your children.

 -Get in the habit of ordering water when you eat out to replace soft drinks, at least some of the time.
-In addition to the health benefits, it will make your bill smaller.
+In addition to the health benefits, it will save money.

 -Even if you order a soft drink, get a glass of water, too.
 Keep in mind that unlimited refills of soft drinks can cause you to drink more than you realize.

 -Drink water out of that special stemware in your cabinet, to make it feel like the very special beverage it is.